Sunscreen And Why We Need It

 Sunny days are an obvious indicator to slather on some sunscreen.
 However, cloudy days are equally as harmful, so people should always be mindful of the invisible damage than can happen during the day.

 The more dangerous of the 2 types of ultraviolet sun rays are UVB rays, known to cause the development of skin cancer.
 That does not mean UVA can’t and won’t cause skin cancer.
 The risks are just higher with UVB.
 Tanning beds, for example, utilize UVA rays, which in the long run damage skin cells on the deeper layers of the epidermis.
-UVB ray intensity varies throughout the day, so the development of skin disease can be dependant on the time and UV index of the exposure to the skin.
+UVB ray intensity varies throughout the day, so the development of skin disease can depend on the time and UV index of the exposure to the skin.

 Physicians, dermatologists, and skin care experts alike suggest wearing at least SPF 30 daily to protect the skin from the damaging effects of UV radiation.
 Even on cloudy days, almost 80% of the harmful UV rays can penetrate to the skin.
 Everyone is at risk, and anyone can develop skin cancer at any age.
-Dr. Torgerson recommends Alyria Sunscreen Lotion SPF 45 to his patients who are looking for high quality protection for the face that also provides nourishment to the sensitive facial skin.
+Dr. Torgerson recommends Vivier Sunscreen Lotion SPF 30 to his patients who are looking for high quality protection for the face that also provides nourishment to the sensitive facial skin.
 To purchase this product, click on the link below.

 The First Step Of Your Journey Begins With A Conversation